URA STEM Ambassadors Program

 Program Overview

-The URA STEM Ambassadors Program establishes a network of student ambassadors at each member university who act as champions for URA initiatives.
+The URA STEM Ambassadors Program establishes a network of student ambassadors at each member university who act as champions for STEM initiatives.
 Ambassadors play a key role in promoting research opportunities, events, and programs while also benefiting from a structured monthly virtual seminar series and professional development experience that prepares them for a variety of STEM careers.
 By connecting ambassadors across institutions, the program fosters a vibrant, multi-campus community focused on leadership, collaboration, and expanding access to research and career pathways in STEM.

 What Do STEM Ambassadors Do?